GastonADiaz/DIY-Self-Balancing-robot-/README.md

 ## Balancing robot working in real life

 In the first video, the balancing robot is shown moving forward, backward, and turning.
-It is controlled using a mobile application.
+It is controlled using a mobile application (EZ-GUI Ground Station).

 <p align="center">
   <img src="https://github.com/user-attachments/assets/e48c58ea-d48c-48d0-a22d-a0c72d9685f2" alt="first video" width="400"/>